About

 During our years of operation we have helped thousands of babies and children, screened over 9,000 donors and processed 88,000 litres (3 million ounces) of milk.
 The need for milk continues to increase so we are always looking for new donors.

-Most donated milk is given to sick or very tiny babies in neonatal intensive care units.
+We give most donated milk to sick or very tiny babies in neonatal intensive care units.
 Currently, the Milk Bank ships milk to over 23 hospitals including all 14 neonatal intensive care units in BC.
-Our plans are to expand to include all BC hospitals that provide maternity and young child care allow equity of access in BC hospitals.
+We plan to expand to include all BC hospitals that provide maternity and young child care, to allow equity of access in BC hospitals.

 Watch our videos about the Milk Bank.